swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 `swagger-ui-react` is a flavor of Swagger UI suitable for use in React applications.

-It has a few distinctions from the mainstream version of Swagger UI:
+It has a few differences from the main version of Swagger UI:
+* Declares `react` and `react-dom` as peerDependencies instead of production dependencies
 * Exports a component instead of a constructor function
-* Declares `react` and `react-dom` as peerDependencies

 Versions of this module mirror the version of Swagger UI included in the distribution.